adjurk/elk-stack-poc/README.md

     --values eck-values.yaml -n elastic-stack --create-namespace
 ```

-After installing ELK, you can use a port forward as [a workaround](#wishlist) for accessing the service:
+After installing ELK, you can use a port forward as [a workaround](#wishlist) for accessing Kibana:

 ```bash
 screen -dmS port-fw-kibana kubectl port-forward svc/eck-stack-with-logstash-eck-kibana-kb-http --address 0.0.0.0 3000:80 -n elastic-stack
 ```

-Kibana should now be accessible via port `:5601` (mind the Security Group rule).
+It should now be accessible via port `:5601` (mind the Security Group rule).

 You can also deploy the `ajurkiewicz/sleeper` image to ingest sample logs with Filebeat into Logstash and ElasticSearch: